ssavalot/Write-and-Notify/README.md

     writeandnotify_form = writeandnotify.WriteandNotify()
     menu.addCommand("Other/Write and Notify", "writeandnotify.main(writeandnotify_form.show())", "")

-USAGE:
+USAGE

     1. Setup frame range on renderable write node(s).
-    2. Type your e-mail and password, subject and message are optional.
+    2. Type your e-mail and password if you want to receive a notification, everything else are optional.
     3. Select one or multiple wite nodes.
     4. Press Run button.
+If you leave the fields blank, you can execute selected Write nodes.

     The tool currently only works with g-mail and yahoo accounts.
     You can execute multiple write nodes, the rendering is sorted by render order.

-SECURITY:
+SECURITY

     The entered password is not encrypted, please use temp account for messaging.

-COMPATIBILTY:
+COMPATIBILTY

     NUKE 11 and above